The 13 Sneakiest LinkedIn SEO Tips to Boost Your Profile’s Views

 4. Maximize Your Group Membership

 Joining and participating in relevant groups won’t just expand your network, but it can improve your profile’s SEO.
 Since the group names appear on your profile, search engines have no choice but to crawl the titles and learn more about who you are and what you do.
-Not only will industry-relevant groups improve the keywords on your profile, but local groups like “Nashville Marketing Professionals” can help with geo-targeted SEO.
+Not only will joining industry-relevant groups improve the keywords on your profile but local groups like “Nashville Marketing Professionals” can help with geo-targeted SEO.

 5. Aggressively Expand Your Network